|

 Since Lloyds Banking Group seems to be incapable of telling us the truth about its agenda for Rangers F.C., the other troubled companies in Sir David Murray’s rapidly disintegrating empire, or indeed anything else at the moment, here’s a satirical interpretation of what the bank’s spin doctors really meant with their recent press statement.

-The indented statements in bold are from the original LBG statement, which was published in full in The Herald’s article Rangers: The thirty million pound questions on Wednesday.
+The indented statements are from the original LBG statement, which was published in full in The Herald’s article Rangers: The thirty million pound questions on Wednesday.

 We don’t trust the Rangers F.C. board one inch.
 That’s why we installed Donald Muir.
 Donald’s a turnaround specialist and he’s on the ‘panel’ of our auditors PWC.
 We’re running the show now, and Donald is answerable only to us.
 We expect we’ll have to ease out most of Murray’s cronies on the board in the next few weeks.